 Families already exist for these children.
 However, the current patchwork of state laws does a disservice to them by denying them access to permanent, safe and loving homes.
 Many state laws prevent well-qualified individuals and couples the opportunity to become foster parents or adopt simply because of their marital status, sexual orientation or gender identity.

-The Every Child Deserves a Family Act can change this fact and open up countless opportunities to provide children with the homes and families that they deserve.
-You can help make this bill the law of the land.
+The Every Child Deserves a Family Act, a bill introduced on May 19, 2015 in the House as H.R.
+2449 by Rep. John Lewis (D-GA-05), and in the Senate as S. 1382 by Senator Kirsten Gillibrand (D-NY), would change this fact and open up countless opportunities to provide children with the homes and families that they deserve.

 ECDF would prohibit any child welfare service provider receiving federal assistance and involved in adoption or foster care placements from discriminating against prospective adoptive or foster parents based solely on their sexual orientation, gender identity, or marital status, or based on the sexual orientation or gender identity of the child involved.
 The bill also requires the Secretary of Health and Human Services (HHS) to provide support for service providers to ensure understanding of the legal, practice, and culture changes required by this Act in making foster care and adoption placement decisions.
 The General Accounting Office is also required to complete a study and report to Congress on whether states have substantially complied with this Act in eliminating policies, practices, or laws that deny adoption rights on the basis of these criteria.